Linaro/website/_posts/previous/2015-03-05-inside-96boards-specification.md

 ---
 author: george.grey
 date: 2015-03-05 14:52:40+00:00
-excerpt:
-  "The Linaro 96Boards initiative announced at the recent Linaro Connect conference in Hong Kong on February 9th is an industry-first, establishing an open standard for low cost developer hardware from multiple SoC vendors.
+excerpt: 'The Linaro 96Boards initiative announced at the recent Linaro Connect conference in Hong Kong on February 9th is an industry-first, establishing an open standard for low cost developer hardware from multiple SoC vendors. '
-  "
 layout: post
 link: /blog/inside-96boards-specification/
 slug: inside-96boards-specification